 Oxycodone is a powerful “opioid analgesic.”
-While it can relieve pain, it is highly addictive.
+Though these drugs relieve pain, they are highly addictive and can be harmful to the body.
 You may have taken it by any of several different brand names, including OxyFast, OxyIR, Percolone, Roxicodone, Eukodal, Dinarkon, or Supeudol.
 Sometimes, it is combined with aspirin, and then you may know it as Percodan, Endodan or Roxiprin.
 When combined with acetaminophen, it is known as Percocet, Endocet, Roxicet and Tylox.

 The more you use Oxycodone, the more you need, which leads to addiction.
 The National Institute of Health stated recently that 52 million teens and adults use their prescription drugs non-medically.
 Medical News Today recently reported that an increasing number of babies are born addicted “due to opioid overprescription.”
 The National Institute of Health reports that drug-related visits to hospital emergency rooms spiked sharply recently – oxycodone-induced visits alone increased 242.2 percent.
 A recent video from Science Daily points out, taxpayers are footing the bill.